little-Dave/get-it-done/README.md

 * Also, shout out to the peeps who contribute to Google Fonts (*GET IT DONE* uses Roboto) & FontAwesome (exit icon and back arrows).
 Thank you

-Thanks for stopping by :thumbs up:
+Thanks for stopping by :thumbsup:

                     “Experience is the name everyone gives to their mistakes.”